k0001/network-simple-tls/README.md

 # network-simple-tls

-Haskell library abstracring over simple network sockets usage patterns using TLS security.
+Haskell library simplifying the useage of TLS secured network connections.
 Currently, only TCP sockets are supported.
 This package aims to be similar and compatible with the `network-simple` package.

 Check the source or rendered Haddocks for extensive documentation.